 It along the Mt.
 Mitchell Scenic Byway and about seven miles from Crabtree Falls.
-Nearby (2.5 miles drive) is another easy hike to Setrock Creek Falls, so you can quickly see two waterfalls in one trip.
+Nearby (2.5-mile drive) is another easy hike to Setrock Creek Falls, so you can quickly see two waterfalls in one trip.

 The half mile hike to the waterfall is easy up a mostly flat, forest service road.
 So it's quick and easy to enjoy!
 Roaring Fork Creek feeds into the nearby Toe River and the falls is surrounded by rhododendron.
 We took our photos after a week of heavy rain.
 The water flow is usually less and very weak after a dry spell.